Emoliere-s-hajimi/LZU-INFO442--MedRLVR-/README.md

 This is a data-science project carried out in collaboration with the **Institute of Software, Chinese Academy of Sciences (ISCAS)** and **Beijing Tiantan Hospital**, advised by **Prof. Zhulin An (ISCAS) and Prof. Zhongfeng Kang (Lanzhou University)**. **The team has been granted access to a private post-radiation brain-tumor MRI cohort that is not publicly available**, and our goal is to build a clinically useful decision-support pipeline on top of it.

-**Note: The dataset was collected and labbled by Tiantan Hospital, Zhulin An and Zhongfeng Kang, and it is totally  sourced ethically, with all private information about patients removed.**
+**Note——updated 5.12.2026: The dataset was collected and labbled by Tiantan Hospital, Zhulin An and Zhongfeng Kang, and it is totally  sourced ethically, with all private information about patients removed.**

+**Note:——updated 5.19.2026: The dataset is too large that even uploading 3 cases is also impossible, so we upload a case with full modalities(case1) and a case with only 2 modalities(case2), and their processed versions in /some_cleaned_examples_small directory**

 ---